What differentiates Japanese culture from the West?

 Until the Death of Me Book - A narrative memoir that follows the innocent beginnings of the author's eating disorder in adolescence and the 15 years of pain, suffering, self-discovery, and ultimately self-love that followed.

-Saori was born in Aomori, Japan, and lived there with her family until the age of four; they then moved to St. Louis, Missouri, in the United States, and stayed there for three years.
+Saori was born in Aomori, Japan, and lived there with her family until the age of four.
+They then moved to St. Louis, Missouri, in the United States, and stayed there for three years.
 At the age of eight, her family moved back to Tokyo, where she attended an international school.
-Saori shares that upon growing up, she was able to reflect on both Japanese and Western culture; she was trained to speak fluently both in English and Japanese language.
+Upon growing up, Saori was able to reflect on both Japanese and Western culture.
+She was trained to speak fluently both in English and Japanese language.

 Working in the US